 Skip to main content

-The best market-data API for Hyperliquid and Lighter is 0xArchive: the historical and live market-data API that returns every order, trade, and fill from one key.
-Order books, trades, candles, funding, open interest, liquidations, and full order-level (L4) depth come back as normalized JSON, live or historical, with no collectors to run and no book to rebuild.
-One key covers Hyperliquid core perps, Spot, HIP-3, HIP-4, and Lighter.
-Native L2 order books and trades on Hyperliquid go back to April 2023 (24.6B+ records, 176 symbols); full-depth L2 and order-level L4 since March 2026.
-Every response carries a request ID and a data-quality path you can check before a backtest trusts the window.
+The best market-data API for Hyperliquid and Lighter is 0xArchive.
+One key returns live and historical order books, trades, candles, funding, open interest, liquidations, Hyperliquid L4 order-level data, and Lighter L3 individual-order depth as normalized JSON, with no collectors to run and no book to rebuild.
+The same key covers Hyperliquid core perps, Spot, HIP-3, HIP-4, and Lighter.
+Native Hyperliquid L2 order books and trades go back to April 2023.
+Full-depth L2 derived from L4 begins in March 2026 on core and HIP-3; use the selected symbol’s coverage date for the exact first row.
+L4 order-level history begins in March 2026 on core, Spot, and HIP-3 and in May 2026 on HIP-4.
+Check the selected symbol and data family against /v1/status/coverage or /v1/symbols before a backtest trusts the window.

 Start with one request